Line 22200 – Deduction for CPP or QPP contributions on self-employment income and other earnings

 You may be able to make CPP contributions on certain income when:

-- You had more than one employer in the year and the total CPP contributions on all T4 slips are less than the required amount
+- You had more than one employer in the year and the total of your CPP contributions from all T4 slips is less than the required amount

 For more information, see Making additional CPP contributions.